vpsfreecz/haveapi/README.md

 run api.app
 ```

-## Envelope
-In addition to output parameters specified for all actions, every API response
-(except description) is wrapped in an envelope.
-The envelope reports if action
-succeeded or failed, provides return value or error messages.

-    {
-      "status": true if action succeeded or false if error occurred,
-      "response": return value,
-      "message": error message, if status is false,
-      "errors: {
-        "parameter1": ["list", "of", "errors"],
-        "parameter2": ["and", "so", "on"]
-      }
-    }

 ## Authentication
 HaveAPI defines an interface for creating authentication providers.
 HTTP basic auth and token providers are built-in.

 Authentication options are self-described.
-Clients can choose what authentication
+A client can choose what authentication
-method they understand and want to use.
+method it understands and wants to use.

 ## Authorization
 HaveAPI provides means for authorizing user access to actions.
 This process